-Your tween will appreciate the plush surrounding and, of course, the independence granted at a sleepover in a hotel.
-They will have an all-in-one package as most hotels will likely have a games room, swimming room, spa, and an opportunity to order a movie and some room service while we’re their fluffy robes and slippers.
+Your tween will appreciate the plush surrounding and, of course, the independence granted at a sleepover in a hotel room.
+They will have an all-in-one package as most hotels will likely have a games room, swimming room, spa, and an opportunity to order a movie and some room service while we’re in their fluffy robes and slippers.

 You can always book an adjacent room to ensure you are close enough to help should the need arise and far enough to allow them the giggles (or hushed bases) and noise.
-It is a fantastic tween girl party idea, though we’re bet theres a few tween boys who’d love it to!
+It is a fantastic tween girl party idea, though we’d bet there are a few tween boys who’d love it too!

 8. Beauty Spa